Natural gas furnaces need enough space and airflow to heat right.

 Whether you want furnace replacement or routine maintenance in Pella, Van Haaften Plumbing & Heating can expertly handle your needs.
 Our highly trained technicians can repair any HVAC model or brand.

-Call us at 641-628-3621 or use our online scheduler to get an appointment today.
+Call us at 641-628-3621 or use our online scheduler to set up an appointment now.